 From 6th to the 13th August (2016) Cowes becomes an ‘Apres Sail’ hub bursting with bars, shops, live music, kids’ activities and fab food, along with spectator boat trips to see the sailing action.

 Here’s a round-up of what to look out for this Cowes Week.

 Undoubtedly the best place to watch is in front of the start line at The Royal Yacht Squadron – if you can cope with the loud bangs of the start guns – and in the afternoon head down to Egypt Point to watch the fleet return home.

 Best Race for Celeb Watching

-The Artemis Challenge that is held on the Wednesday of Cowes Week (August 15th) always attracts a strong list of celebrity guests.
-Teams competing in the race in the past have included sports stars Zara Phillips, Amy Williams, Will Greenwood, Mike Tindall and James Haskell, as well as other stars from the world of entertainment, including Ewan McGregor, Davina McCall, Bryan Adams and James and Oliver Phelps, the Weasley Twins from the Harry Potter movies.
+The Artemis Challenge that is held on the Thursday of Cowes Week (August 11th, 2016) always attracts a strong list of celebrity guests.
+Teams competing in the race in the past have included sports stars Zara Phillips, Amy Williams, Will Greenwood, Mike Tindall and James Haskell, as well as other stars from the world of entertainment, including Ewan McGregor, Davina McCall and Bryan Adams.
 The race follows the classic America’s Cup route around the Isle of Wight, starting at 10am on the Royal Yacht Squadron Line.

 Best Day for the Kids